Ak1714/BrokerPerformance/docs/Prediction.md

 The AUC was 91.12%, sensitivity 78% and specificity 82%.
 The features most important for prediction were average quote counts for 2015, average total insured value for 2015 and 2017, hit ratio for 2015.

-<br>To predict whether the gross premium will increase or decrease for 2019: the logistic regression model appeared to perform better in the ROC curve.
+<br><span style="font-family: Times New Roman; font-size: 1em;">To predict whether the gross premium will increase or decrease for 2019: the logistic regression model appeared to perform better in the ROC curve.
 The accuracy rate for this model was 97.35% and the misclassification rate was 2.65%.
 The AUC for this model was 99%, specificity was 98%. and sensitivity was 96.34 %.
 Again, due to unrealistic performance results, we would prefer the other method.